 The Department of Biology accepts credit from one of the following: AP Biology Exam, AP Environmental Sciences Exam, or IB Higher-level Biology.

-- Students who receive a score of 5 on the AP Biology Exam or on the AP Environmental Sciences Exam (but not both) will receive the equivalent of a 4-credit nonmajors course (this is recorded as a College elective course).
+- Students who receive a score of 5 on the AP Biology Exam or on the AP Environmental Sciences Exam (but not both) will receive 4 upper division elective credits.

-- Students with a score of 4 on the AP Biology Exam or on the AP Environmental Sciences Exam (but not both) will receive the equivalent of a 3-credit nonmajors course (this is recorded as a College elective course).
+- Students with a score of 4 on the AP Biology Exam or on the AP Environmental Sciences Exam (but not both) will receive 3 upper division elective credits.

-- Students with a score of 6 or 7 on the IB Higher-level Biology Exam (but not Standard-level Biology) will receive the equivalent of a 4-credit nonmajors course (this is recorded as a College elective course).
+- Students with a score of 6 or 7 on the IB Higher-level Biology Exam (but not Standard-level Biology) will receive 4 upper division elective credits.

 For Pre-medical students

 Students interested in pre-medical study should see the pre-med advisor in the College Deans’ office for more details or check the link to the pre-health studies webpage.
 In general, one year of coursework in the following areas is necessary for medical school admissions: mathematics (with calculus), biology with laboratory, general chemistry with laboratory, organic chemistry with laboratory, and physics with laboratory.